Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 Take away points

-* Modules helps in code re-use
+* Modules help encourage code re-use
-* Modules can be references locally via a _script_ element
+* Modules can be referenced locally via a _script_ element
-* Modules can be dynamically (and asynchronously loaded)
+* Modules can be dynamically (synchronously or asynchronously) loaded
 * Modules can be local to your web server and that location can be defined through configuration
 * Modules can be also submitted to _YUI_'s gallery and be hosted in Yahoo's CDN

-Like events, working with modues is easier shown.
+Like DOM events working with modues is easier shown.

 #### A quick aside on YUI Gallery

-_YUI_ supports a whole [gallery] of user contributed modules.
-Some specialized and more general purpose.
-The good thing is that only load them if you need them and infact if you want to load only a specific version you can do that too.
+_YUI_ supports a whole [gallery][] of user contributed modules.
+Some specialized and some general purpose.
+The good thing is that you only load them if you need them.
+You can specify a specific version of a module if you like.
 Before something becomes part of _YUI3 core_ it is first additioned as a gallery module.
-Some features that are in _core_ but will migrate out to the _gallery_ if it is determined they are not frequently needed.
-Being in the gallery is not a statement on the quality or importance of the code.
+If it is considered essential then it may become part of the core distribution of YUI.
+Additionally YUI has been going on a diet of late.
+Features that have less utility have migrated out of core back into the gallery.
+This allows YUI to trim the size of its core while continuing to support the functionality it had previously in core.
+Being in the gallery versus being in core is not a statement on the quality or importance of the code.
 Being in the gallery means your code could be included on Yahoo's CDN which simplifies using it for others.

 [gallery]: http://yuilibrary.com/gallery/ "Gallery modules are linked from yuilibrary, many are available on Yahoo's CDN, but the source is often on github.com"